pyro-kinetics/pyrokinetics/docs/howtos/linear_outputs.rst

 simulations within ``pyrokinetics``.

 We first need to load in our data from the desired directory using a `Pyro` object.
-Using GS2 as our example code,
+Using GS2 as our example code:

 .. code:: python